HJvA/Mooshimeter-Pythonista-IOS/README.md

  - BUF_LSB2NATIVE is 0.0 when analysis has not been set to 2 before
  - BUF_BPS has value 8 but should have value 24
  - CHn:BUF node does not return enough samples according to depth setting
+ - internal temperature is not very accurate (can it be calibrated?)

 Refered products: